July 30, 2025

 You don’t need metaphors or sweeping arcs.
 You need clarity.
 You need a story that feels real.
 That’s what this breakdown is for: to take you from foggy memory to a focused, unforgettable narrative.

-For each one, jot down a few quick bullet points:
+For each one, complete a few quick bullet points:

 Now take a step back.
 Look at your experiences and ask: What does this show about me that nothing else does?